AdamStammerWSU/schoolWork/projects/microprocessorPowerEfficiency/readme.txt

 Research Project Idea: Compare the power consumption of various algorithms, languages, operations, and or hardware, as applied to microprocessors.
 Perhaps the ATTiny family would be good a testing platform.
 Write algorithms in C and Assembly for the microprocessor.
-Compare timing, energy use, timing, memory use, etc. Compare the assembly code too.
+Compare energy use, timing, memory use, etc. Compare the assembly code too.